core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * CBOR Key: This is the value used as the CBOR key of the item.
 These values MUST be unique.
-The value can be a positive integer, a negative integer, or a text string.
+The value is an integer (either positive or negative).
 Different ranges of values use different registration policies {{BCP26}}.
-Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
-Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
-Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
+Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
+Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.